intel/cluster-management-toolkit/README.md

 Since installation and maintenance tasks are performed using _Ansible_ all hosts need to be added to the _iKT_ inventory before adding them as nodes;
-the inventory view in `iku` allows for running playbooks even on hosts that aren't nodes in the cluster, so adding other infrastructure can also be useful.
+the inventory view in `iku` allows for running playbooks even on hosts that are not nodes in the cluster, so adding other infrastructure can also be useful.

 _Note_: __iktadm__ runs some minor sanity checks during the prepare step.
 It will check whether a control plane has been defined in the inventory;
-if not it'll ask if the system that `iktadm prepare` is executed on should be added as a control plane.
+if not it will ask if the system that `iktadm prepare` is executed on should be added as a control plane.
 It will also check whether passwordless sudo is enabled (this is necessary for most functionality) and, if necessary, create an _ssh_ hostkey and install that in `.ssh/authorized_keys` to allow the control plane